 Building a Menu with Buttons for your Microcontroller

-In this tutorial we build a menu with in total 4 buttons and 1 LCD screen for your Arduino, ESP8266 or ESP32 microcontroller to control a running program.
+In this tutorial we build a menu with in total 4 buttons and 1 LCD screen for your microcontroller to control a running program.

 The article is divided into two parts: